Capital One is officially in the airport lounge business … in a big way.

 Don't have a Capital One card in your wallet?
 You can still pay your way into the Capital One lounge.

 Anyone can pay $65 to enter the lounge.
 That's on the steep side … and that's likely by design as a way to try to limit overcrowding in these lounges.
 Most other lounges that allow paid entry charge $40 or so.

 Whether you're grabbing the Venture X Card or simply paying your way in, you can't just waltz into the new Capital One at any time.

-The Capital One Lounge in Dallas is already open, and more locations are on the way.
+Capital One now has three lounges open in Dallas, Washington, D.C.-Dulles, and Denver with more locations on the way.

 Capital One has a ways to go to rival the likes of Amex Centurion Lounges in terms of how many locations are open.
 But if they can expand, these lounges are absolutely incredible and could quickly take the crown for the best airport lounge network in the country.

 Capital One is reserving free access to these lounges for cardholders with its top-tier Venture X Card.
 But even travelers with the popular Capital One Venture Card can get in free twice a year – and pay a bit less than everyday travelers after that.